Condortheburninator/Condortheburninator/README.md

 ### :cactus: about me
 👋 hey there, i'm condor.

-currently, i'm an analytics engineer specialising in data transformations, automations, etl/elt and report building.
+i'm an ai automation / analytics engineer specialising in data transformations, automations, etl/elt and report building.

 <br>